Brillar0101/Brillar0101/README.md

 # Barakaeli Lawuo

 ## 🌟 About Me
 I am currently a computer engineering student at Virginia Tech, blending Internet of Things (IoT) and software development cycles to create secure systems.
-My ambition is to innovate in the field of cybersecurity and IoT, contributing to the development of robust and secure technological solutions.

 ## 🎯 Objective
-My goal is to deepen my expertise in cybersecurity and IoT, working towards a position where I can apply my knowledge to protect and optimize information systems in a professional setting.
+My goal is to deepen my expertise in cybersecurity and IoT, working towards a position where I can apply my knowledge to protect and optimize software systems in a professional setting.

 ## 🛠 Skills & Projects
 ### Software Development